COMP0244-S25/unitree-go2-ros2/README.md

-# unitree go2 ros2 - champ config
+# Unitree Go2 ROS2 - CHAMP Controller

-> This package contains the configuration files for the Unitree Go2 robot configured with the CHAMP controller in ROS 2 (humble).
+> This package contains the configuration files for the Unitree Go2 robot configured with the CHAMP controller in ROS2 (Humble).
 It includes development of config package along with upgrade in robot description model for ROS 2 Humble distribution.

 ## Unitree Go2:
 <div style="display: flex; gap: 50px;">